-- Australia does not have an Embassy or Consulate in the Cook Islands.
+- Australia doesn't have an Embassy or Consulate in the Cook Islands.
 The Australian High Commission in New Zealand provides consular assistance to Australians in the Cook Islands.

 Entry and exit

-If you're travelling for tourism and will stay for less than 31 days, you won't normally need a visa.
+If you're travelling for tourism and staying for less than 31 days, you normally won't need a visa.
 In other circumstances, you'll need a visa.

 Entry and exit conditions (such as visa requirements, currency, customs and quarantine regulations) can change at short notice.
 Contact the Cook Islands

-Ministry of Foreign Affairs and Immigration for up-to-date information.
+Ministry of Foreign Affairs and Immigration for up-to-date information or call +682 29347.

-To enter the Cook Islands, you'll need to prove you have:
+To enter the Cook Islands, you'll need to show: